-"Jeez!" is short for "Jesus!"
-You don't need to be Christian to say "Jeez".
+"Jeez!" is short for "Jesus!" but you don't need to be Christian to say it.
 There may be some very strictly religious people who think it's wrong to say "Jeez!" or "Jesus!" when you're annoyed, but for the most part "Jeez!" is OK to say in any kind of situation - with friends, with coworkers, or even with people you don't know well.

 "An honest mistake" is something that you did wrong because you didn't know any better.

 In the example above, the speaker e-mailed the wrong person because she didn't know that she was supposed to contact the manager first.
 This is an "honest mistake".
-If she had already known who to contact, but she sent an e-mail to the wrong person anyway because that person usually replies more quickly, that would not be "an honest mistake".
+If she had already known who to contact, but she sent an e-mail to the wrong person anyway for some tricky reason (like maybe that person usually replies more quickly), that would not be "an honest mistake".

-When you call something "an honest mistake", it suggests that you shouldn't get angry at the person who made the mistake.
-You can use it to reassure someone who's done something wrong:
+When you call something "an honest mistake", it suggests that people shouldn't get angry at the person who made the mistake.
+You can use this phrase to reassure someone who's done something wrong: